AlePini/PandOS/README.md

 # PandOS
 The PandOS operating system is an educational project consisting in the implementation of a kernel/OS designed to run on µMPS.
 ## How to Run this Project
-Currently there is no pakcage, you need to install it from source
+Currently there is no package, you need to install it from source.
 ### Dependency
 - umps3
 - cmake
 - make
 ### Compile
 ```
 $ mkdir build